 After all, it would be pretty bad to sell a shrunken head on the Sabbath, wouldn’t it?

-Ishmael doesn’t really feel any better about his situation after hearing this story, but he agrees to follow the landlord upstairs to the harpooneer’s bed.
+Ishmael doesn’t really feel any better about his situation after hearing this story (a shrunken head: gulp), but he agrees to follow the landlord upstairs to the harpooneer’s bed.

 Ishmael slowly undresses and eventually has to get into bed because he’s so cold.